ahmedgamalelazab/mongo-todo-postgres-clone/README.md

 * 3- can edit their own todos
 * 4- can truncate the whole their own todos
 * 5- no user allowed to edit another user todos
+* 6- forget and reset password service provided
-* 6- to gain access on todos service user have to register and verify their accounts
+* 7- to gain access on todos service user have to register and verify their accounts

 # this project simply cloned to PSQL todo project with some many other features